aneoconsulting/ArmoniK.Infra/charts/cert-manager-issuer.md

         enabled: true
 ```

-Each consumer creates its **own** local Issuer — ingress, redis, activemq and mongodb end up with
+Each consumer creates its **own** local Issuer: ingress, redis, activemq, mongodb and postgresql
-four independent Issuer objects, not one shared root (mongodb's is one object shared by both its
+end up with five independent Issuer objects, not one shared root (mongodb's and postgresql's are
-Certificates, never one per Certificate, see [MongoDB](#mongodb)). `provider` defaults to
+each one object shared by both their Certificates, never one per Certificate, see
+[MongoDB](#mongodb) and [PostgreSQL](#postgresql)). `provider` defaults to
 `selfSigned`, same as always; set it per consumer for a different backend:

 ```yaml